digambars-git-hub/Air-Pollution-Project/README.md

 ## Usage

 1. Make sure you have the `cleaned_data.csv` file in the project directory.
+(It is required so that model has something to train on.
+If you don't have any, use the one that is provided.)

 2. Run the Streamlit application:
 ```bash